 The types

-Cronotype samples recent authored commits, filters out obvious merge and dependency noise, and sorts active profiles into one of eight rhythms.
+Cronotype samples recent authored commits, filters out obvious merge and dependency noise, and sorts active profiles into one of nine rhythms.
 Empty signal samples become Quiet lately instead: still a profile, just not enough recent public signal for a current type.

 Grass Toucher